 Proprietors Joe and Jessie Baker have really brought the “feel” of moonshine to the tourists, and they are serving it up one little shot at a time with flavors like “Apple Pie” and their all-new “Charred”.
 With a live bluegrass band outside and a jar of Kickapoo in your hand, you’re bound to get that warm fuzzy feeling, or maybe that was the cherries.

 Moonshine Location #5: The Old Mill, Pigeon Forge, TN

-You can take a tour, see how it all goes down, and get covered in corn dust like we did.
-The general store will give you that down home mountain feeling.
+You can take a tour, see how it all goes down, and get covered in corn dust as we did.
+The general store will give you that down-home mountain feeling.
 Especially when you pick up a bag of cornmeal milled right next door.